 The family will be required to report all changes in income regardless of the amount of the change, whether the change is to earned or unearned income, or if the change occurred during the last three months of the certification period.
 Families must report changes in income within 10 business days of the date the change takes effect.
-The family may notify the PHA of changes either orally or in writing.
-If the family provides oral notice, the PHA may also require the family to submit the changes in writing.
+The family must notify the PHA of changes in writing on the Change Report form.
+If the family provides oral notice, the PHA will require the family to submit the changes in writing on the Change Report form.